mantidproject/documents/Design/CodeReorg/CodeReorg.md

 	|   |   |-- sns
 	|   |-- cluster
 	|   |-- scriptrepository
+	|-- resources
+	|   |-- properties

+Notes:

+- each subdirectory will have its own `testing` directory
-The library names will be formed from concatenating directory names togther, e.g. `common/core` would produce `libmantid-common-core.so`.
+- the library names will be formed from concatenating directory names togther, e.g. `common/core` would produce `libmantidcommoncore.so`